kuangtianhui/Genome_annotation/README.md

-# scripts for rheum genome project
+# scripts for the rheum genome project
-a collection of custom scripts to handle genomic/phylogenomic challenges
+a collection of custom scripts to perform genomic/phylogenomic analysis